jake100/stealthlang/README.md

 		#modify i of the higher scope
 		this i = 0

-	#all arrays, lists, maps, sets and classes are tables
 	zeroedArray = int [8]
 	zeroedArray2D = int [8][8]
 	emptyStringArray = string [12]